Skip to Content

 Harand focuses on the belief that everyone can perform and welcomes both new and experienced campers.
 It’s non-competitive, so there are no requirements for auditions.
 Each session ends with a stunning performance at the camp’s theater, where parents can come and watch.

-Each performing arts camp lasts around one to two weeks, and students learn from the expert guidance of leading directors and performers.
+Each theater summer camp lasts around one to two weeks, and students learn from the expert guidance of leading directors and performers.
 Apart from theater and acting camps, there are also classes for those interested in visual arts and behind the scene work like computer animation, screenwriting, and digital film

 Programs are split into four categories: acting, dance, film & media, and musical theater.
 Students can sign up for courses based on their chosen discipline and expect to spend most of their day in class or rehearsals.
 There is also some time built in for socializing and events.
 Despite their focus on helping middle and high school students succeed in college, the performing arts camps are open to individuals of all experience levels.